15-14-wdi-sf/Notes/README.md

 ## Part II: Setup Edit, Update, and Delete

-Editing a Todo model requires two seperate methods.
+Editing a Task model requires two seperate methods.
 One to display the model information to be edited by the client, and another to handle updates submitted by the client.

 If look back at how we handled the getting of our `new` form we see the following pattern.